When can I claim from the Road Accident Fund?

-- You are a dependent of the deceased – Note that this only applies when the deceased was not wholly responsible for the accident
+- You are a dependent of a person who was killed in the accident, ie, a child, spouse, etc. (note: this only applies if the deceased was not completely responsible for the incident).

-- You were a passenger in the vehicle when the accident took place – Again, you must prove that you were not wholly responsible for the incident
+- You were a passenger injured in the accident and you were not fully responsible for the accident.

-- You were a pedestrian injured by a negligently driven vehicle
+- You were a pedestrian who was injured by a negligently driven vehicle.

 When can you Not Claim from the RAF?

 As mentioned, if you are completely to blame for the accident you will not be able to make a claim.
 That said, there are some other situations in which you may be ineligible to claim from the RAF –

 - There was no other person involved in the incident.
 If, for example, you crashed into a tree or drove off the road due to your own negligence, you would not be able to claim from the RAF (it should be noted, however, that you may have a claim if this type of accident was caused due to certain external factors such as poorly maintained roads).

 - If you did not suffer any injuries from the incident.